Ralphs: History

 Ralphs Grocery Company was founded in 1873 in Los Angeles by George Albert Ralphs and his brother, Walter Benjamin Ralphs.
-Ralphs teamed with S. A. Francis in 1873 to open the Ralphs & Francis store at 5th and Hill – an area which would become the Historic Core of the city in the early 20th century, but then a mostly residential area with many single-family houses.
-In 1875, Ralphs’ brother Walter bought out Francis’ share, and the business became the Ralphs Bros.
+Ralphs teamed with S. A. Francis in 1873 to open the Ralphs & Francis store at 5th and Hill – an area which would become the Historic Core of the city in the early 20th century, but was then a mostly residential area with many single-family houses.
+In 1875, Ralphs’s brother Walter bought out Francis’s share, and the business became the Ralphs Bros.
 Grocers, specializing in produce.
 The business boomed.
-In 1876 they constructed a two-story building at the southwest corner of Sixth and Spring.
+In 1876, they constructed a two-story building at the southwest corner of Sixth and Spring.

 In the 20th century, Ralphs became a grocery pioneer, offering self-service markets with checkout stands in distributed locations.
 The company employed notable architects in designing its stores, and the former Ralphs Grocery Store building built in 1929 in Westwood Village has been photographed by Ansel Adams, declared a Historic Cultural Monument, and listed on the National Register of Historic Places.
 In the 1980s, it created a chain of hybrid supermarket/warehouse stores called The Giant, which failed, but the concept returned with the company's merger with the Food 4 Less discount chain.
 In 1968, Ralphs was acquired by Federated Department Stores, based in Cincinnati.

-In 1988, Canada-based Campeau Corporation launched a $4.2 billion hostile takeover of Federated, Ralphs' parent.
+In 1988, Canada-based Campeau Corporation launched a $4.2 billion hostile takeover of Federated, Ralphs's parent.
 Ralphs would then be put up for sale, with American Stores (owner of rival chain Lucky) making an offer.

 In 1992, Federated, now known as Macy's, Inc., sold Ralphs to a group of owners, led by Edward J. DeBartolo Corporation, after filing for bankruptcy two years earlier in 1990.
 In 1994, Ralphs was acquired by the Yucaipa Companies for $1.5 billion.
 Yucaipa owned ABC Markets, Alpha Beta, Boys Markets, and Cala Foods.
 Soon, all ABC Markets, Alpha Betas, and Boys Markets were rebranded as Ralphs.
 At the same time, Food 4 Less was merged with Ralphs.
-In 1997, Yucaipa sold Ralphs to Portland, Oregon based Fred Meyer, owner of several chains in the west.
+In 1997, Yucaipa sold Ralphs to Portland-based Fred Meyer, owner of several chains in the west.
 Soon, Ralphs Marketplace stores started opening in suburban areas; these stores are based on the Fred Meyer model but without apparel.
 At the same time, they also acquired the 57-store Hughes Family Markets chain.
 In October 1998, the parent company, Fred Meyer, merged with Kroger of Cincinnati, Ohio.